ddjanati/NYC311_Analysis5/README.md

-New York City wants to evaluate the deployment of services following 311 calls, depending on borough and neighborhood (measured with zipcodes).
+New York City wants to evaluate the deployment of services following 311 calls, measuring monthly response-time average in many NYC zipcodes.